matthewlfabian/Bacterial-phylogenetics/README.md

   git remote -v

 3.)
-Edit `config/config.yaml` to include your strain/sample names.
+Edit `config/config.yaml` to include your strain/samples.
 For example, for paired-end reads, strain/sample names from FASTA files are identified as follows: <strain_1>_1.FASTA, <strain_1>_2.FASTA, <strain_2>_2.FASTA...

   samples: